ypradat/PrettyPy/README.md

 implementation was copied from [https://github.com/ImSoErgodic/py-upset](https://github.com/ImSoErgodic/py-upset) and is kind of much slower than the `UpSetR` implementation.

-Here is an example of rendering on a simulated example.
+Here is an example of a rendering on a simulated example.

 ![upset](img/test_pyupset_all.png)